Redmi Note 7

-The Redmi Note 7 series refer to a series of smartphones released by Redmi, a sub-brand of Xiaomi.
+The Redmi Note 7 series is the series of Android-based smartphones released by Redmi, a sub-brand of Xiaomi.
 All (except the Redmi Note 7 variant in India) have 48 MP + 5 MP camera sensors.
 Most have a Qualcomm Snapdragon 660 SoC, except the Redmi Note 7 Pro, which has a better Qualcomm Snapdragon 675 SoC.
 The phones support mobile network frequencies in different regions.
 The Note 7 is available in many local versions and a global version, compatible with mobile phone providers in most places; the Pro model is supplied in slightly different Chinese and Indian versions.
-The Redmi Note 7S doesn't have much difference when compared to Redmi Note 7 except in case of the rear camera, hence the production of the Redmi Note 7S was discontinued and came under the Redmi Note 7 in India but it's still available separately in China and other countries.
+The Redmi Note 7S doesn't have much difference when compared to Redmi Note 7 except for the rear camera, hence the production of the Redmi Note 7S was discontinued and came under the Redmi Note 7 in India, but remained available separately in China and other countries.

 In August 2019 Xiaomi announced that the Redmi Note 7 series had sold more than 20 million units worldwide.

 Specifications

-The Redmi Note 7 (lavender) is available in versions M1901F7C (for Hong Kong), 1901F7E (for China), 1901F7G (global), and 1901F7H (for Asia).
+The Redmi Note 7 (lavender) was made in versions M1901F7C (for Hong Kong), 1901F7E (for China), 1901F7G (global), and 1901F7H (for Asia).